 How to cite this article:

 Rajan Balakrishnan, Swapneela Jacob, Deebashini Nair.
 To Study the Effectiveness of Corrective Exercises and Insole Placement on Flatfoot in Overweight Individuals.
-International Journal of Physical Education, Sports and Health.
-2015; 2(2): 184-188.
+Int J Phys Educ Sports Health 2015;2(2):184-188.